 A third-offense DUI in Alaska (also called "operating under the influence" or "OUI") can be charged as a misdemeanor or felony, depending on the recentness of the prior offenses.
-Thus, the jail, fines, and license penalties can vary greatly.
-This article outlines the different charges and the possible penalties you'll face if convicted of a third-offense DUI in Alaska.
+The jail, fines, and license-related penalties can vary greatly for these two classifications.

 A DUI violation in Alaska will be charged as a third-offense misdemeanor if the offender has two prior offenses and at least one of the prior offenses occurred more than ten years ago.
 Convictions more than 15 years old aren't counted at all.
 For example, a DUI charge will be a misdemeanor if your two priors occurred four years and 12 years ago.

 A person who's convicted of a third DUI must pay a mandatory fine of $4,000 to $25,000.
 The court can also order up to $2,000 for imprisonment cost reimbursement.

 Additionally, the court can order the driver's vehicle to be forfeited and sold.

 The driver's license will be revoked for three years following a misdemeanor third-DUI violation.
 After the driver's license is reinstated, the offender must use an ignition interlock device (IID) for an additional 18 months.
 Some drivers are eligible for a hardship license to get to and from work with the use of an IID during the revocation period.

 All DUI offenders must complete a drug and alcohol evaluation.
 The court will use the evaluation results to decide whether to order substance abuse education, treatment, or other programs.